 The ads should be relevant to the users’ search queries.
 Thus, it’s preferable to combine keywords in one group with the same search intent.

 Here is an example.
 You’re promoting washing machines.
-You have three keyphrases:
+You have three phrases:

 - “washing machine”